Rua-Gouveia-Alliance/particles-simulation/REPORT.md

 ## 4. Load Balancing

-#TODO With OpenMP we used dynamic scheduling to evenly distrubte computation across threads.
+With OpenMP we used dynamic scheduling to evenly distrubte computation across threads.
 This technique distributes workload among threads at runtime rather than assigning it statically before execution.
 Comparing the static vs dynamic approach, the latter gives us the best performance of the two.

 ## 5. Performance Results